-Between August 1993 and June 2021, a total of 316.301 AFA of the 342.720 AFA Paralta Well Allocation had been permitted for use by Jurisdictions, leaving 26.419 AFA remaining, or 7.7 percent of the Jurisdictions' Paralta Well Allocation.
-Credits from expired or canceled Water Permits ("Pre-Paralta Credits") are tracked by Jurisdiction and may be used for Expansions of Use and New Connections similar to the Paralta Allocation.
+Between August 1993 and June 2022, a total of 316.254 AFA of the 342.720 AFA available from the Paralta Well Allocation had been permitted for use by Jurisdictions, leaving 26.466 AFA remaining, or 7.8 percent of the Jurisdictions' Paralta Well Allocation.
+Credits from expired or canceled Water Permits that were issued prior to the Paralta Allocation ("Pre-Paralta Credits") are tracked for each Jurisdiction and may be used for Expansions of Use and New Connections similar to the Paralta Allocation.
 Finally, credits that were received for public retrofit projects from March 1995 to July 1998 (pursuant to Ordinance Nos.
-75 and 91) and Water Use Credits that were transferred to a Jurisdiction are tracked as "Public Credits".
-Table IX-1 provides the status of water Allocations for each Jurisdiction as of June 30, 2021.
+75 and 91) and Water Use Credits that were transferred to a Jurisdiction are tracked as "Public Credits."
+The status of water Allocations for each Jurisdiction as of June 30, 2022, can be found in Table IX-1.